BA-Score-UP/scoreup_app/README.md

 * main.dart - the entry point of the app, containing the main() function.
 This is where routes are set and app-level settings such as themes and locale are defined.
 * pubspec.yaml - contains metadata about the project and the required dependencies.

-## Running:
+## Running

-⚠️ Don't clone in a folder with spaces in the name ⚠️
+⚠️ Don't clone in a folder with spaces ⚠️

 1. Clone the repository: ```git clone https://github.com/BA-Score-UP/scoreup-app.git```
 2. Install flutter dependencies: ```flutter pub get```
 3. Install windows debug dependencies: ```flutter create --platforms=windows .```